sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 * Get a Duane Reade Card
 * Watch your stuff on the subway, wallet in front and all that stuff
 * Flying into LGA is cheaper, NJ transit is good, hard with two suitcases

+#### Housing
+* Brooklyn (Bay Ridge) - 328 91st Street, Brooklyn (close to the subway).
+  The landlord is Annette Sobczynski (718-974-0368 annetteeve@hotmail.com).
+  Multiple furnished apartments.

+  * 2011S - Stephen - It was fully furnished for 1900/month, 2 bedrooms,
+    large kitchen and a pullout bed in the living room.
+Stayed for 1 month while looking for apartments in Manhattan.